 The Court finds that unopposed matters are almost exclusively transmitted to the Court electronically (whether unopposed motions, proposed orders, or trial set memoranda) and without need for hearing.
-Accordingly, the Ex Parte in CV-H are suspended until further notice.
+If a need is identified for additional hearing time for the types of matters typically handles ex-parte, the Court will consider instituting a uniform motion hearing calendar for Division CV-H.